brucewent/qlinks/README.md

 **qlinks** was developed on Windows 10 with Python 3.7.
 The primary use case is checking that the links on a web site remain valid.
-The recurse flag will include linked pages on the specified web site.
+The recurse flag will include linked pages on the specified web site(s).
 Output is to an Excel xlsx spreadsheet.

-Beyond the use case, the purpose was to learn more about and demonstrate:
+Beyond the use case, the purpose was also to learn more about and demonstrate:

 * Running a Python script on the command line using argparse
 * Using requests with BeautifulSoup and lxml to retrieve and parse web pages